 Blog post –> Email sign up -> Email funnel

-We have mentioned the direct business and in this case, the funnel looks a little bit different since the end result is the profit or purchase.
+In the Direct Business type, the funnel looks a little bit different since the end result is the profit or purchase, already.

 Blog post -> Product page -> Purchase

-You can also have more steps, but it has been proven that easier funnel (meaning fewer steps) is more effective.
+It is possible to have more steps, but it has been proven that an easier funnel (meaning fewer steps) is more effective.

 More steps just mean more places where visitors can drop off.